 One key thing to realize then is that this interview type will be more effective at assessing one's ability to navigate and lead him/herself through the problem itself (as we discussed above as one type of test on leadership skills).

-The benefit of this type from the firm perspective is a standardized interview, with the hope that that also produces more standardized ratings of candidates.
+The benefit, from the firm perspective, is a standardized interview.
+The goal is to produce more standardized and accurate ratings of candidates.
 The downside here is that there is less room for the candidate to demonstrate their own skill in structuring, navigating and leading the problem solving exercise.
 While interviewers will still have candidates do things like create an initial problem structure, regardless of what the candidate proposed, they'll then dictate which bucket of analysis or investigation to do next.

-This style of case interview is the most unique of all the types and also the rarest.
+This style of case interview is the most unique and the rarest of the types.
 The first major strategy firm to employ group case interviews was the Monitor Group, which was acquired by Deloitte in 2013.
 Unsurprisingly, the skillset that this interview will tease out more than any others is the candidate's collaborative skills.
 Firms that utilize a group case are usually particularly interested to see how candidates will interact with each other.